Phenothiazine: Phenothiazine-derived drugs

 In 1876, methylene blue, a derivative of phenothiazine, was synthesized by Heinrich Caro at BASF.
 The structure was deduced in 1885 by Heinrich August Bernthsen.
 Bernthsen synthesized phenothiazine in 1883.
 In the mid 1880s, Paul Ehrlich began to use methylene blue in his cell staining experiments that led to pioneering discoveries about different cell types.
 He was awarded a Nobel Prize based in part on that work.
 He became particularly interested in its use to stain bacteria and parasites such as Plasmodiidae – the genus that includes the malaria pathogen – and found that it could be stained with methylene blue.
 He thought methylene blue could possibly be used in the treatment of malaria, tested it clinically, and by the 1890s methylene blue was being used for that purpose.

 For the next several decades, research on derivatives lapsed until phenothiazine itself came to market as an insecticide and deworming drug.
 In the 1940s, chemists working with Paul Charpentier at Rhone-Poulenc Laboratories in Paris (a precursor company to Sanofi), began making derivatives.
 This work led to promethazine which had no activity against infective organisms, but did have good antihistamine activity, with a strong sedative effect.
-It went to market as a drug for allergies and for anesthesia.
-As of 2012 it was still on the market.
+It is still marketed as a drug for allergies and for anesthesia.
 At the end of the 1940s the same lab produced chlorpromazine which had an even stronger sedative and soothing effect, and Jean Delay and Pierre Deniker attempted to use it on their psychiatric patients, publishing their results in the early 1950s.
 The strong effects they found opened the door of the modern field of psychiatry and led to a proliferation of work on phenothiazine derivatives.
 The systematic research conducted by chemists to explore phenothiazine derivatives and their activity was a pioneering example of medicinal chemistry; phenothiazine is often discussed as a prototypical example of a pharmaceutical lead structure.

 A number of phenothiazines other than methylene blue have been shown to have antimicrobial effects.
 In particular, thioridazine has been shown to make extensively drug-resistant tuberculosis (XDR-TB) drug-susceptible again and make methicillin-resistant Staphylococcus aureus (MRSA) susceptible to beta-lactam antibiotics.
 The major reason why thioridazine has not been utilized as an antimicrobial agent is due to adverse effects on the central nervous system and cardiovascular system (particularly QT interval prolongation).

 The term "phenothiazines" describes the largest of the five main classes of antipsychotic drugs.
 These drugs have antipsychotic and, often, antiemetic properties, although they may also cause severe side effects such as extrapyramidal symptoms (including akathisia and tardive dyskinesia), hyperprolactinaemia, and the rare but potentially fatal neuroleptic malignant syndrome, as well as substantial weight gain.
 Use of phenothiazines has been associated with antiphospholipid syndrome, but no causal relationship has been established.

 Phenothiazine antipsychotics are classified into three groups that differ with respect to the substituent on nitrogen: the aliphatic compounds (bearing acyclic groups), the "piperidines" (bearing piperidine-derived groups), and the piperazine (bearing piperazine-derived substituents).